MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE476Yj]

-Puede usar el [Asesor para Teams](use-advisor-teams-roll-out.md) para ayudar a implementar Microsoft Teams.
-El Asesor para Teams le guiará a través de la implementación de Teams.
-Evalúa el entorno de Microsoft 365 e identifica las configuraciones más comunes que puede necesitar actualizar o modificar antes de poder implementar correctamente Teams.
+You can use [Advisor for Teams](use-advisor-teams-roll-out.md) to help you roll out Microsoft Teams.
+Advisor for Teams walks you through your Teams rollout.
+It assesses your Microsoft 365 environment and identifies the most common configurations that you may need to update or modify before you can successfully roll out Teams.

 > [!TIP]
 > Le recomendamos que incluya nuestras aplicaciones destacadas, como Planner, en la implementación inicial de Teams.
-Añada otras [aplicaciones, bots y conectores](deploy-apps-microsoft-teams-landing-page.md) a medida que fomenta el uso de Teams.
+Agregue otras [aplicaciones de Teams](deploy-apps-microsoft-teams-landing-page.md) a medida que impulsa la adopción de Teams.

  > [!Note]
  > Para obtener más información sobre las características de Teams en las distintas plataformas, consulte [Características de Teams por plataforma](https://support.microsoft.com/office/teams-features-by-platform-debe7ff4-7db4-4138-b7d0-fcc276f392d3).

 ## <a name="chat-deployment-prerequisites"></a>Requisitos previos a la implementación del chat

-Antes de implementar Teams en toda la organización, dedique un tiempo para confirmar que el entorno está listo para Teams.
-Revise [Preparar la red de su organización para Teams](prepare-network.md) y realice los cambios necesarios en su entorno.
+Before you roll out Teams across your organization, take time to confirm that your environment is ready for Teams.
+Review [Prepare your organization's network for Teams](prepare-network.md) and make any required changes to your environment.

 |Pregúntese lo siguiente:|Acción |
 |------------|-------|